-Jacks Thomas is the Director of The London Book Fair
+5 questions for Jacks Thomas, Director of The London Book Fair [INTERVIEW]

 1. What’s new for LBF this year that visitors must make a note to see and do?

 Firstly, new dates!
 This year’s Fair starts on a Tuesday, rather than starting on a Monday as it has done in recent years, which means our Publishing for Digital Minds Conference will now take place on the Monday before the Fair.

 Korea is Market Focus country, so there will be a full programme of professional and cultural events showcasing Korea, and we also have bestselling writer Sun-mi Hwang as our Market Focus Author of the Day.
 We’re very lucky once again this year as our other Authors of the Day are Terry Pratchett and Malorie Blackman.
 I would definitely suggest visitors go to their talks on the PEN Literary Salon.

 This year we have a brand new academic theatre located in LBF’s Academic & Scholarly zone called The Faculty @ LBF and LBF’s dedicated area for authors has been expanded and re-launched for 2014 as Author HQ, with a three day events programme for self-published writers to learn more about the industry.
 We are also launching Gaming @ LBF, a dedicated space for developers and publishers to connect.